enchant97/note-mark/site/content/docs/setup/_index.md

 - The "frontend" provides a SPA that allows for online access of the backend
     - basically just some static files once built
 - The offical "note-mark-aio" image contains both frontend and backend, to make hosting easier
+- Both frontend and backend **MUST** be accessible from the same domain such as: notemark.example.com